This tutorial demonstrates how to install and use the brass feeder mechanism, on the Zantiks AD unit, which is used to feed fish.

 This video shows you how to run the feeder demo service on the AD unit.

 The brass feeder mechanism for zebrafish takes food for adult zebrafish.
 The food commonly used in the UK is the ZM400 (size range 400-600 microns) from ZM Systems.
-However, any similarly sized, slow-sinking fish food that does not become sticky will work reliably for fish reward.
+We have also used Zebrafeed 400-600 from Sparos, and this is available worldwide (inc. in US, from Techniplast).
+Other similarly sized, slow-sinking fish food that does not become sticky will work reliably for fish reward.

-There is a different pellet delivery feeder for mice.
+There is a different pellet delivery feeder for mice & rats.

 You may also set up the motor platform with the peristaltic pump for liquid delivery.
 See the Pump demo.